BlueMona/peerio-documentation/Privacy_Policy.md

 <br>
 <br>The Peerio Service runs on servers operated by our contractors and those servers may be located outside of Canada.
 <br>
-<br>Information related to users you have invited to join Peerio, but who have not subsequently created an account with Peerio, will be removed after ninety (90) days.
-This time is solely used to help deliver contact requests and referral rewards to you and your contacts and will never be used for any other purpose.
+<br>Information related to users you have invited to join Peerio, but who have not subsequently created an account with Peerio, will be retained while your account remains active.
+This information is solely used to help deliver contact requests, referral rewards to you and your contacts, and to provide you with notifications when one of your contacts joins Peerio.
+This information will never be used for any other purpose.
 <br>
 <br>
 <h3>8.
 Law Enforcement Policies</h3>